psantos-rrc/fed-fa2025-hackathon-2/PROJECT_DOCUMENTATION.md

 ### Cao Jie Hao Cho:

 -   Setup issues on GitHub Repo.
+Additional formatting and Overview section with hyperlinks to each section.

 ### Chuang Li:

--   content of the origins, production, and modern uses.
+-   Content of the origins, production, and modern uses.

 ### Paul Santos:

 -   Handled images and SVG elements, covering elements in the `<body>` and `<footer>` tags.

+### All members:

+-   Code review and merge conflict resolution
-Compiled documentation in this Markdown file.
+-   Updating project documentation in this file